Making Predictions

 I think they are

 going to have a lovely relationship.
-Maybe they are going to get
+Maybe they are

-married someday!
+going to get married someday!

-having a lovely relationship.
-Maybe they are getting
+relationship.
+Maybe they are

-married someday!
+getting married someday!

 - Correct: Milton's